-The seed funding is intended to provide support for graduate student fellow(s) using the earnings from the endowed fund.
-The Staffords and Constantines have been lifelong supporters of HWI’s research and active participants in the business of running HWI.
-In fact, Connie Constantine served for many years on HWI’s board in various capacities including a term as Chairman of the Board.
+The seed funding provides support for graduate student fellows using the earnings from the endowed fund.
+The Staffords and Constantines have been lifelong supporters of HWI’s research and active participants in the business of advancing HWI.
+In fact, Connie Constantine served for many years on HWI’s board in various capacities including a term as Chair of the Board.
 Walter Stafford, who is a retired scientist from the Boston Biomedical Research Institute, currently is a member of HWI’s Board of Scientific Advisors.

 The Stafford Fellowship is a permanent endowment.

 For more information on how you can partner with this fund and support graduate education at HWI,